Thijzert123/serverfreeze/README.md

 </p>

 # ServerFreeze
-ServerFreeze is a Minecraft Data pack that pauses the game when no players are online.
+ServerFreeze is a Minecraft data pack that pauses the game when no players are online.
 This is to save resources without shutting down the server or to preserve the game time (day/night cycle will pause when nobody is online).

 It does nothing if you install it on a singleplayer world.